boennecd/dynamichazard/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

 * Updated the Description such that I got rid of the previous note.
-Further, I have cited the papers that the package is based on
+Further, I have cited the papers that the package is based on.
+I added period at the end and corrected typos.
+Though, the description reads 'coxph()' where it read 'coxph' before.
+It refers to the survival package function.
+Is this the right way to do it?

 * Got rid of the compiler warnings.
 Though, I could not get my compiler on Windows or Travis-ci to yield the warnings.
 What flags do you use to build with?
 I figure you should not get the warnings now as I have removed the tab characathers and added END DO statements